Mkhlf/TetrisBattleAI/Readme.md

 # **TetrisBattle SinglePlayerAI**

 This Ai (OnePlayerAi.py) - [here is a demo](#demo) - is made to work with this version of Tetris.
-I edited some of main projects files: the settings.py, tetris_interface.py, tetris.py, tetris.env to better fit the provided AI.
+I edited some of main project files: the settings.py, tetris_interface.py, tetris.py, tetris.env to better fit the provided AI.
 To run the project follow [this](#requirements).